JSB-UCLA/scReadSim/docs/source/tutorials/RequiredSoftwareInstall.md

 $ sbt -h
 ```

 Now install fgbio.
-The final command returns the absolute path of fgbio java script, which is a required input of scReadSim. **Note**: user needs to specify the corresponding version.
+The final command returns the absolute path of fgbio java script, which is a required input of scReadSim. **Note**: user needs to specify the corresponding version for the final command.

 ```{code-block} console